tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-07-18-basic-jenkinsfile-cookbook.markdown

 ### `parameters`/`properties` step

 `parameters` step adds certain job parameters for the overall pipeline job.
-In the Jenkins interface, this will be converted to read-only form when you click on "View Configuration" for that job.

 ``` groovy parameters step in Declarative pipeline
 pipeline {